Nursing - Practical

 All prerequisite classes are taught both on the DeKalb and Newton campuses and may be taken on either campus or online, if offered.
 After completion of the prerequisites, students are eligible to go through the selection process.
 There is no waiting list for the Practical Nursing Program.

-The PN Department will be hosting Information Sessions prior to each Selection Process.
+The PN Department will host Information Sessions prior to each Selection Process.
 They will be held the last week in April and the last week in July.
-During this time we will share pertinent information regarding entry into the program.
+Pertinent information regarding entry into the program will be discussed.

-The Practical Nursing program currently uses the Test of Essential Academic Skills, or TEAS V. The TEAS is computerized and is not health care based but includes English, grammar, reading for comprehension, math, and high school level life science, physical science and chemistry.
-A study guide is available and may be purchased at www.atitesting.com by going to the website, clicking on the Online Store link, choosing TEAS Products, then choosing TEAS V materials.
-Go to www.atitesting.com, Students may choose to purchase the book or the book and the online practice tests (2).
-The purchase of online practice tests is optional but recommended.
+The Practical Nursing program currently uses the ATI Test of Essential Academic Skills version 6 (ATI TEAS v.
+6).
+The TEAS is a standardized exam that evaluates the student’s proficiency in English, grammar, reading for comprehension, math, and high school level sciences including life science, biology and anatomy and physiology.
+A study guide and other resources are available and may be purchased at www.atitesting.com by going to the website, clicking on the Online Store link, choosing TEAS Products, then choosing ATI TEAS version 6 materials.

 Students meeting or exceeding the national mean score for the exam will go on to the next step of the selection process.
 The following documents must be submitted to the PN advisors: